This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Control your blood sugar.
 Keep your blood sugar levels as close to normal as possible.
 You may need to check your blood sugar levels 3 times each day.

-- Get your eyes checked at least once each year.
+- Get your eyes checked at least 1 time each year.
 Your eye doctor may want to see you every 6 months or more often.
 If you are pregnant, get your eyes checked during the first 13 weeks of your pregnancy.
-You will need frequent eye exams during pregnancy and for 1 year after you give birth.
+You will need eye exams more often during pregnancy and for 1 year after you give birth.

 - Exercise regularly.
 Ask your healthcare provider about the best exercise plan for you.
-He will tell you how to control your blood sugar when you exercise.
+He or she will tell you how to control your blood sugar when you exercise.
 You may need to check your blood sugar more often during exercise.
 Bring a snack with you when you exercise in case your blood sugar gets too low.
+If you have proliferative or severe DR, you may not be able to exercise hard or do resistance training.
+These activities increase the risk for retinal detachment (pulling away) or other vision problems.
+An eye specialist may need to help you with your exercise plan.

 - Do not smoke.
 Nicotine can damage blood vessels in your eyes and make it more difficult to manage your diabetes.
 Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
 They still contain nicotine.
 Ask your healthcare provider for information if you currently smoke and need help quitting.

-Follow up with your healthcare provider or eye specialist as directed:
+Follow up with your doctor or eye specialist as directed:

 Write down your questions so you remember to ask them during your visits.